john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### isin

 Sometimes you will want a column to be one of a collection of values.
-You can use `isin` for this, in much the way you used `in` with Python list:
+You can use `isin` for this, in much the way you used `in` with Python lists:

     In [6]: vals = ['brown', 'blue']
     In [7]: df.loc[df.EYE_COLOR.isin(vals)]